core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Each individual CoAP response received by the client will appear to originate (based on its IP source address) from the CoAP proxy, and not from the server that produced the response.
 This makes it impossible for the client to identify the server that produced each response, unless the server identity is contained as a part of the response payload or inside a CoAP option in the response.

 * Unlike a CoAP client, the proxy is likely to lack "application context".
-In particular, the proxy is not expected to know how many members there are in the CoAP group (not even the order of magnitude), how many group members will actually respond, or the minimal amount/percentage of those that will respond.
+In particular, the proxy is not expected to know how many members there are in the CoAP group (not even the order of magnitude), how many members of that group will actually respond, or the minimal amount/percentage of those that will respond.

    Therefore, while still capable to forward the group request to the CoAP group and the corresponding responses to the client, the proxy does not know and cannot reliably determine for how long to collect responses, before it stops forwarding them to the client.